Windows Resource Protection Could Not Perform the Requested Operation

 windows resource protection

-Bad sectors can cause a lot of problems on the computer, including the SFC not working error discussed in this article.
-So it is useful to check if there are bad sectors on hard drive.
+Bad sectors can cause a lot of problems on the computer, including the SFC scannow not working error discussed in this article.
+So it is useful to check if there are bad sectors on the hard drive.
 Here we use DiskGenius Free Edition to check and repair bad sectors, see steps below.

 windows resource protection